liathoffman/old-yaronwittenstein/posts/top-7-productivity-tips-for-any-developer.md

 The command-line is a programmer's best friend.
 We execute tons of commands during any single programming session.
 We usually repeat some recently used command, but not necessarily the very last one, making us press ↑↑..↑ in order to find the desired command.

-The cool way is to fuzzy-search the command-line history.
+The cool way is to fuzzy-search our Command-line history.
 I'd like to recommend an awesome tool called [fzf][fzf].

 This gem lets us enrich our Command-line history with search-as-you-type (a.k.a fuzzy-search/incremental-search) capabilities.